danieldavilaaleman/HudsonBayMicrobiome/MetagenomicAnalysis/BinningMethods.md

 # Binning tools implemented
 The output of the Megahit Co-assembly of the 18 enrichments and the single-enrichmet assemblies are the target of the binning into MAGs.

-For Binning the output of MegaHit assembly, we used the tools [COMEBin](https://github.com/ziyewang/COMEBin), [SemiBin2](https://github.com/BigDataBiology/SemiBin), and [MetaBinner](https://github.com/ziyewang/MetaBinner).
+For Binning the output of Co-Assembly MegaHit assembly, we used the tools [COMEBin](https://github.com/ziyewang/COMEBin), [SemiBin2](https://github.com/BigDataBiology/SemiBin), and [MetaBinner](https://github.com/ziyewang/MetaBinner).

 ## COMEBIN